`

 Meetings

-Beginning in February, all Commission, Board, and Committee meetings will be moved to the afternoon starting at 3:30 p.m.
-This change anticipates the upcoming city hall construction.
-The post office hours are not changed.
+All Commission, Board, and Committee meetings have moved to the afternoon starting at 3:30 p.m.
+The KCB post office hours are not changed.
+The post office is open 24/7.
+Counter service is available at 11 a.m.-1 p.m. and 2 - 4 p.m., Monday-Friday.

 During the construction period, there may be noise, dust, and increased activity on the entire lot.
 There will be a "safe passage through the parking lot to Marble Hall and the post office."